nater1983/rhythmbox-tray-icon/README.md

 Rhythmbox tray icon plugin
 ==========================

 A tray icon to control basic Rhythmbox features.
-Requires Rhythmbox 2.9+.
-Was working in Ubuntu 12.04, but is no longer maintained due to Ubuntu Panel restrictions.

 You can rate the track, play/pause, go previous, go next, or quit.

+This is fork from [mendhak/rhythmbox-tray-icon](https://github.com/mendhak/rhythmbox-tray-icon).

 ![Tray Icon](http://farm8.staticflickr.com/7232/7219610460_327356b800_o.png)

-Scroll up and down over the tray icon to adjust Rhythmbox's volume.
+Scroll up and down over the tray icon to adjust Rhythmbox's volume (doesn't work in Gnome 42).

 Click on the tray icon to show or hide the Rhythmbox window.

 The tray icon has a green 'play' overlay when a track is playing.

-When you hover over the icon, it shows the playing track:
+When you hover over the icon, it shows the playing track (doesn't work in Gnome 42):

 ![Hover Icon](http://farm9.staticflickr.com/8487/8214931320_8d99b85578_o.png)